open-source-labs/Spearmint/README-dev.md

     - `-v`: Creates a volume and mounts the testing application into the container. (ex: `-v [testing files]:[created volume]`)

-    *Please note that once the spearmint container is running, you can only access the folders that you mounted here.
+    *Please note that once the spearmint container is running, you can only access the folders that you mounted here.`  qGHP\
 *Please note that the image uses root user, as shown in the Dockerfile.